utexas-bwi/bwi-docker/README.md

 Source a workspace from the image ~/.bashrc and ~/.profile:

 Before starting a container, you can add sourcing of an existing catkin workspace by updating the `$WORKSPACE` variable.
 Provide the relative path only from inside the `bwi-docker` directory.
-Presently only one workspace at a time can be added this way:
+Presently only one workspace can be added this way:
 ```
 bwi-ws projects/<workspace_directory>
 ```